andybalham/blog-source-code/step-functions-cdk/README.md

-# Step Functions with AWS Toolkit for VS Code
+# Covert Step Functions to CDK
-A project to showcase how the AWS Toolkit for VS Code can be used to help the development of AWS step functions.
+A project to showcase how to convert step functions in SAM to use CDK.